Radar speed gun: Distance

 A second limitation for hand-held devices is that they have to use continuous-wave radar to make them light enough to be mobile.
 Speed measurements are only reliable when the distance at which a specific measurement has been recorded is known.
 Distance measurements require pulsed operation or cameras when more than one moving object is within the field of view.
 Continuous-wave radar may be aimed directly at a vehicle 100 yards away but produce a speed measurement from a second vehicle 1 mile away when pointed down a straight roadway.
-Once again falling back on the training and certification requirement for consistent and accurate visual estimation so that operators can be certain which object's speed the device has measured without distance information, which is unavailable with continuous wave radar.
+Once again, since distance information is not provided by a continuous wave radar system, training and certification requirements are important so that operators can make consistent and accurate visual estimations and thus determine the object whose speed they are measuring.

 Some sophisticated devices may produce different speed measurements from multiple objects within the field of view.
 This is used to allow the speed-gun to be used from a moving vehicle, where a moving and a stationary object must be targeted simultaneously, and some of the most sophisticated units are capable of displaying up to four separate target speeds while operating in moving mode once again emphasizing the importance of the operators' ability to consistently and accurately visually estimate speed.